Artists to my mind are the real architects of change,

 The Status Project, is a study of the construction of our ‘official identities’ and creates what Bunting describes as “…an expert system for identity mutation”.
-His research explores how information supplied by the public in their interaction with organisations and institutions is logged.
-The project draws on his direct encounters with specific database collection processes and the information he was obliged to supply in his life as a public citizen in order to access specific services; this includes data collected from the Internet and information found on governmental databases.
+His research explores how information the public supplies in their interaction with organisations and institutions is logged.
+The project draws on his direct encounters with specific database collection processes and the information he was obliged to supply as a public citizen to access specific services; this includes data collected from the Internet and information found on governmental databases.
 This data is then used to map and illustrate how we behave, relate, choose things, travel and move around in social spaces.
-The project surveys individuals on a local, national and international level producing maps of “influence and personal portraits for both comprehension and social mobility”.
+The project surveys individuals locally, nationally and internationally, producing maps of “influence and personal portraits for both comprehension and social mobility”.

-The use of data in contemporary life has made individuals an accessible resource to commercial and political interests.
+The use of data in contemporary life has made individuals an accessible resource for commercial and political interests.
 We are a rich source of data-mining material.
-Data-mining is a process that potentially commodifies our interactions.
-It’s historical roots lie with the development of artificial intelligence (AI) and 20th Century statistical analysis.
-These two methods of formulating data have grown ever closer together backed by corporations and government initiated military funding.
-Social networks such as platforms like Facebook and Internet networked institutions such as Google, and the US military are all obsessed with our behaviours online.
-A good example of this, is NSA’s recent rebirth in turning most of its surveillance apparatus to spy on the US and its citizens.
-They have built a super computer tracing through billions of people’s emails, phone calls, online activities, but also in other countries outside of the US.
-The UK government is currently going through the political process of trying to implement similar spying protocols and systems to watch what UK citizens are up to also.
+Data mining is a process that potentially commodifies our interactions.
+Its historical roots lie with the development of artificial intelligence (AI) and 20th Century statistical analysis.
+These two methods of formulating data have grown ever closer together, backed by corporations and government-initiated military funding.
+Social networks such as platforms like Facebook and Internet networked institutions such as Google and the US military are all obsessed with our behaviours online.
+A good example is the NSA’s recent rebirth in turning most of its surveillance apparatus to spy on the US and its citizens.
+They have built a supercomputer tracing through billions of people’s emails, phone calls, and online activities in other countries outside of the US.
+The UK government is currently going through the political process of trying to implement similar spying protocols and systems to watch what UK citizens are up to.

 “Google suffers from data obesity and is indifferent to calls for careful preservation.
 It would be naive to demand cultural awareness.
 The prime objective of this cynical enterprise is to monitor user behaviour in order to sell traffic data and profiles to interested third parties.”
 (Lovink)

 Bunting is a Hacktivist Artist, acting (playing) out the role of a spy collecting and observing data content.
-Hacktivist Artists work with technology to explore how to develop their critical and imaginative practice in ways that exist beyond the frameworks of art establishment and its traditions.
-The established art arena is gradually catching up with this kind of artwork, although one could be forgiven for thinking that many of the art critics and galleries out there are still caught in the 20th Century.
+Hacktivist Artists work with technology to explore how to develop their critical and imaginative practice in ways beyond the frameworks of the art establishment and its traditions.
+The established art arena is gradually catching up with this kind of artwork.
+However, one could be forgiven for thinking that many art critics and galleries are still caught in the 20th Century.

 Two other artists also working on people’s data are Julian Oliver and Danja Vasiliev.
 They have collaborated on exploring alternative identities as the mysterious group, Men in Grey.
-They detect online users vulnerabilities by tapping into and intervening into wireless network traffic – observing, tracing and copying user online activities.
-It is then redisplayed either online on their web site for others to view, or transfered onto a visual screen on the side of a briefcase as an intervention in cybercafes, for all to view.
-Although, no one actually knows other than themselves if the data is really hacked and then redisplayed on these briefcases, as proposed in their video featuring one of their interventions.
-One thing is for sure – they have touched upon issues concerning our fears about personal data being seen by other people who we’d prefer were not viewiing it.
+They detect online users’ vulnerabilities by tapping into and intervening in wireless network traffic – observing, tracing and copying user online activities.
+It is then redisplayed online on their website for others to view or transferred onto a visual screen on the side of a briefcase as an intervention in cybercafes for all to view.
+Although, no one knows other than themselves if the data is hacked and then redisplayed on these briefcases, as proposed in their video featuring one of their interventions.
+One thing is for sure – they have touched upon issues concerning our fears about personal data being seen by other people who we’d prefer were not viewing it.

 The Status Project also taps into questions concerning technology, hierarchy and power.
-We are entwined in a complex game where the sacrifice of our information is part of the deal of being connected with others across digital networks.
-This opens up the issue of our ‘human’ status being aligned ‘to and as’ objects, of measurement.
+We are entwined in a complex game where the sacrifice of our information is part of connecting with others across digital networks.
+This raises the issue of our ‘human’ status being aligned ‘to and as’ objects of measurement.
 Through travel ports, our vehicles, passports, ID cards, library cards, mobile phones, alongside information about our health.
-We have mutated into networked (information carrying) beings.
-Bunting’s own position on this matter is that “Technology is becoming more advanced and the administration of this technology is becoming more sophisticated and soon, every car in the street will be considered and treated as persons, with human rights.
-This is not a conspiracy to enslave human beings, it is a result of having to develop usable administration systems for complex relationships.
-Slaves were not liberated because their owners felt sorry for them, slaves were given more rights as a way to manage them more productively in a more technologically advanced society.”
+We have mutated into networked (information-carrying) beings.
+Bunting’s own position on this matter is that “Technology is becoming more advanced and the administration of this technology is becoming more sophisticated, and soon, every car in the street will be considered and treated as persons, with human rights.
+This is not a conspiracy to enslave human beings, and it is a result of having to develop usable administration systems for complex relationships.
+Slaves were not liberated because their owners felt sorry for them; slaves were given more rights as a way to manage them more productively in a more technologically advanced society.”